humanwhocodes/humanwhocodes.com/src/pages/_posts/2012-11-27-computer-science-in-javascript-quicksort.md

     // first call
     var result = quickSort(items, 0, items.length - 1);

 The `quicksort()` function accepts three arguments, the array to sort, the index where the left pointer should start, and the index where the right pointer should start.
-To optimize for performance, the array isn&#8217;t sorted if it has zero or one items.
+To optimize for performance, the array isn't sorted if it has zero or one items.
 If there are two or more items in the array then it is partitioned.
 If `left` is less than the returned `index` minus 1 then there are still items on the left to be sorted and `quickSort()` is called recursively on those items.
 Likewise, if `index` is less than the `right` pointer then there are still items on the right to sort.
 Once all this is done, the array is returned as the result.

 To make this function a little bit more user-friendly, you can automatically fill in the default values for `left` and `right` if not supplied, such as: